List of United States Navy oilers: Wichita class

 The Wichita-class comprised seven 13,500/40,000-ton replenishment oilers that were used from the late 1960s through the mid-1990s.
 These ships, similar to but smaller and slower than the AOEs, though larger and faster than the Neosho-class, were designed for rapid underway replenishment using both connected replenishment and vertical replenishment (supplies carried from ship to ship by helicopters).
 The ships could carry 160,000 barrels of petroleum fuel, 600 tons of munitions, 200 tons of dry stores, and 100 tons of refrigerated supplies.
 With the overall reduction in size in the US Navy fleet, these ships were all decommissioned and stricken during the 1990s.

+Oiler Submarines (AOSS)

 Transport Oilers (AOT)

 The T-AOT Transport Oilers or Transport Tankers are part of the Military Sealift Command's Sealift Program, carrying fuel for the Department of Defense.
 They are not intended to operate with the fleet or provide underway refueling, but to move fuel in support of military operations to ports and depots around the world.
-Some ships are equipped with an offshore petroleum discharge system (OPDS), which allows them to supply fuel to forces ashore after an amphibious assault without port facilities.
+Some ships were equipped with an offshore petroleum discharge system (OPDS), which allowed them to supply fuel to forces ashore after an amphibious assault without port facilities.
 They are operated by civilian crews.